 If we really apply uniformitarianism to determine if intelligent agents influenced the course of our evolutionary history, we'd expect those agents to have left behind the same kinds of traces as other such agents.
 Humanity is the best example we've got so far, and we make an exponentially greater amount of garbage than we do functional designs.
 One of the most obvious kinds of material evidence that a human-like intelligence in Earth's distant past would have left behind was spelled out with one of the most famous lines, indeed one of the most famous words, ever uttered in twentieth-century film: Plastics.
 Far from being persecuted for a discovery that raises the issue of design, anyone finding genuine "plastic spikes" in deep time, corresponding temporally to one or more evolutionary events, would be assured of a successful, mainstream academic career (to say the least).
 While such artifacts wouldn't tell us how biodiversity actually came about, they would indicate that something out there served as an agent behind life on Earth.
 Maybe ID advocates will claim that their "intelligence" didn't have to leave behind a plastic spike or other such material evidence.
 And when they do, they cease to qualify as scientifically uniformitarian.

 First, he's wrong to claim that we must find evidence of the designer's "waste" or "infrastructure" (or body parts) to detect design.
 The defining characteristic of intelligence is NOT whether the designer has teeth, bones, or leaves behind waste or garbage.
 Rather, the defining feature of an intelligent agent is the ability to rationally choose between many options, and look forward with will, forethought, and intentionality to solve some complex problem.
 Accordingly, when intelligent agents act, they generate high levels of complex and specified information (CSI).
 Thus, a fundamental sign that an intelligent agent has been at work is high CSI.
-We can detect design by finding high CSI, regardless of whether we also find physical evidence of the designer's body, waste, or infrastructure.
+We can use perfectly legitimate uniformitarian reasoning to detect design by finding high CSI, regardless of whether we also find physical evidence of the designer's body, waste, or infrastructure.

 Second, Asher is wrong to claim that we haven't found any evidence that the intelligent designer has left a record.
 In fact we find all kinds of "counterflow" in biology -- in the form of polymers (proteins) and computers (DNA and molecular machines) that are rich in CSI, and can't be explained by material causes.
 This is evidence, or a record, of the work of an intelligent designer.